 | Training & Meetings |

-The Association County Commissioners of Georgia (ACCG) believes a commitment to continuing education provides county officials with tools, resources and leadership skills to enhance decision-making within their communities.
+The ACCG believes a commitment to continuing education provides county officials with tools, resources and leadership skills to enhance decision-making within their communities.

 For more than two decades, ACCG has offered training and certification courses for county officials in partnership with the Carl Vinson Institute of Government (CVIOG) at University of Georgia.
 Individuals that complete the core or specialty certification requirements receive an official certificate from the University of Georgia.
 More than 2,800 county officials have received certification through these programs since their inception.
 All training programs offered through ACCG are voluntary with the exception of the Newly Elected Officials Conference which is required by state law for county commissioners in the first year in which they are elected.